KianGs4/Assembly-system-of-linear-equations/README.md

 4. optionally verify correctness via comparison against C or known solution

 You can customize input size (number of equations), tolerances, etc., by editing `main.c` or passing arguments (if implemented).

----

-## How it Works / Design

-The core idea is to implement a solver (e.g. Gaussian elimination with partial pivoting) in assembly:

-- Represent the matrix and vector in memory, row-major or column-major
-- Use registers to load, multiply, subtract, divide values
-- Handle looping, branching, index computation
-- Be careful about floating point or integer arithmetic (depending on design)
-- Use consistent calling convention and stack frame so C and assembly interoperate

-The C wrapper manages high-level logic: setting up data, calling assembly functions, and checking results.

----